lucasgautheron/trading_zones_material/README.md

 # How research programs come apart: code and data

-This repository contains the code and data necessary to reproduce the figures and tables in "How research programs come apart: the case of supersymmetry and the disunity of physics".
+This repository contains the code and data necessary to reproduce the figures and tables in "How research programs come apart: the case of supersymmetry and the disunity of physics" (the latest version of manuscript source can be found [here](https://github.com/lucasgautheron/supersymmetry_trading_zone_paper))

 The repository is structured as follows: